How to Improve Your Project Management With Scoro in Six Steps

 To give you an even more exact look into the future and help plan your project activities better, we’ve created the Phases and Milestones feature.
 Plus, the simplified version of a Gantt chart comprises multiple tasks and timelines into one visually clear table.

 Thanks to this feature, a project manager can easily see what the team members are working on, while also grasping how individual tasks come together toward project completion.
 As it allows to break down long-term projects into more manageable sets, it’s more likely you’re clear of overburdening your team members.
 With the help of the Project Timeline chart your team can spend less time on meetings, as status updates are visible right there in the chart.

 Structure your work better and track your team’s progress by setting the order of project phases in a logical timeline and adding different tasks under each phase.
 Set milestones to have a clear goal for each step of the project.

 Task management is the essential part of project management.
 Still, managers struggle to keep track of ALL the tasks and their completion.
 Do you need some help with managing your tasks?

-6. Manage your tasks on a task board
+6. Manage your tasks on the task board

 If you like to manage your tasks with statuses (planned, in progress, draft ready, completed, etc.) you should try Scoro task board.

 The task board resembles a sales pipeline management tool, only it’s used for efficient task management.
-You can find your task board under the Tasks view.
+You can find your task board under the Task list.